barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

 (gdb) p all_pads
 $1 = [false, true, false, false, false, false, false]
 ```
-Which (according to the schematic) is the exact key I touched \o/.
+Which, according to the schematic, is the exact key we touched \o/.

 ## Conclusion
 The chip does have a few more settings such as the AKS groups and a few measurement sensitivity ones,
-however they will just require a few more register writes and thus not exactly add anything new to
+however they will just require a few more register writes and thus don't add anything new conceptually to
 what we learned in this 2 part series, hence I'll just implement them in private and publish the
 crate once I'm done (consider it as an exercise for the reader *wink*) .
-I hope you learned something reading this little series, if you have any
+I hope you learned something reading this little series.
+If you have any
-feedback etc. for me you can just send it to the mail at the bottom of the web page.
+feedback etc. for me you can just send it to the address at the bottom of the web page.